sony/nmos-js/README.md

 ## Work In Progress

-The **master** branch has recently been switched to a [react-admin](https://github.com/marmelab/react-admin)-based implementation, which functions as an NMOS Registry browser, using the IS-04 Query API.
+The **master** branch uses a [react-admin](https://github.com/marmelab/react-admin)-based implementation, which functions as an NMOS Registry browser, using the IS-04 Query API.
-Connection management support, using the IS-05 Connection API, is currently being developed for this implementation.
+Connection management is also supported, using the IS-05 Connection API.
 The earlier [ng-admin](https://github.com/marmelab/ng-admin)-based implementation that included connection management is available on the **ng-admin** branch, but is not being developed further.

 ### Active Development